ViralTexts/gtr-clusters/clusters/18370826-sn85025180-PrintersProverbs.md

 ## [From _Jeffersonian Republican._](https://chroniclingamerica.loc.gov/lccn/sn86053954/1841-11-03/ed-1/seq-1)

 #### 1841-11-03 &middot; Stroudsburg, Pa.

 <table style="width: 100%;"><tr><td style="width: 50%">

-ughan was a per­
-sonal friend of F rank&#x27;fw,- and we doubt not the
-arrival of the&#x27; press &#x27;will afford him the liveliest
-pleasure, iviany enoris naveneon maue to pro
-cure the press but&#x27;Wil now in vain.

 Printers&#x27; Proverbs.
 1 .
 Nev.er inquire thou of the editor&#x27; for the